knative/docs/install/Knative-with-IKS.md

 Cloud Kubernetes Service.

-This guide assumes you are using bash in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.
+This guide assumes you are using bash in a Mac or Linux environment; some commands need to be adjusted for use in a Windows environment.

 ### Installing the IBM Cloud developer tools